mozilla/popcorn-docs/popcorn-constructor/_posts/2012-12-12-popcorninstance.md

 ## Options ##

 * **id** - the id of the video element
+* **callback** - instead of specifying an id, Popcorn's constructor can also be used to call a callback function when the DOM is ready ( [more information here](/popcorn-docs/utility-methods/#popcornready) )
 * **optionsObject** - an options object for providing additional options to the popcorn instance, things like [frameAnimation](/popcorn-docs/media-properties/#frameanimation) and [frameRate](/popcorn-docs/media-properties/#framerate) can be specified here as well as [plugin defaults](/popcorn-docs/media-methods/#defaults).

 ## Examples ##